maxlinc/polytrix/doc-src/default_bootstrap.md

-This code will cause Polytrix to bootstrap:
+This code will cause Crosstest to bootstrap:

 <% challenges.compact.each do |challenge| %>
 ``` <%= challenge.implementor.language %>